cs472-spots/spots/README.md

 git clone https://git.heroku.com/unlv-spots.git
 ```

+Download a privatekey from firebase and name it `firebase-private-key.json`.
+Place it in the root directory.

 ### Server
 If you're developing on the server, first change directory to the server
 directory and run `npm install`.
 Start the server locally by runnning `npm start`.